clarklindeveloper/notes/git.md

 - then blank line
 - then more complete description (72 chars limit per line)
 - write commit messages in present tense (what this commit does)
+- say problem, then how it fixes the bug
 - can add ticket tracking numbers from bug or support requests
 - can develop shorthand message conventions